akrasuski1/akrOS/doc/AdvancedWidgetTutorial.md

 ```

 Finally, we have gathered all the data we need from the user.
 We can erase the child process (`set child_process
 to 0.`).
-Then, we calculate the result of the operation - this is what a calculator does, after all.
-We will want
+Then, we calculate the result of the operation - this is what a calculator does, after all (we check
+for a couple of special cases too, such as division by zero).
+We will want to display the variable afterwards,
-to display the varaible afterwards, so we invalidate our process' window.
-Status is cleaned as well, because
+so we invalidate our process' window.
+Status is cleaned as well, because in our own display, we will use the
-in our own display, we will use the status ourselves.
+status ourselves.

 ```
 	else if run_mode="display_result"{